varjakw/Forecaster/README.md

 - Give a summary table for the next 4 days showing: Temperature, Wind Speed and Rainfall level

+When you request the weather data for a city, it will return you the Longitude and Latitude of the city.
+You can then use these in the AIR Pollution API to get the PM2_5 forecast for the next 5 days.
+If this exceeds 10, then you should advise the user to wear a mask.

 ## Reactive Frameworks
 Dependencies update automatically.
 - Variables within JavaScript are ‘linked’ to variables within the HTML